Coverage for taxi drivers in case of a workplace injury

-- If an injury is work-related, you may be eligible for benefits no matter how the injury occurred.
+- If an injury is work-related, you may be eligible for benefits and assistance, no matter how the injury occurred.

-- You may qualify for wage loss benefits, rehabilitation benefits and medical expenses if you are injured at work.
+- You may qualify for earnings loss benefits, rehabilitation benefits and medical expenses if you are injured at work.

-- Optional personal coverage is for workplace injuries only.
+- Optional personal coverage is for work-related injuries only.
 Optional personal coverage does not cover non-work related injuries.

 In the event of an injury, you will be required to provide proof of earnings if the amount of coverage you requested is higher than the minimum.
 Therefore, the amount of coverage purchased should reflect your employment income.

-If your proof of earnings is less than the amount of coverage you have purchased, we will reduce your coverage to the confirmed amount.
+If your actual earnings are less than the amount of coverage you have purchased, we will reduce your coverage to the confirmed amount.
 Your premiums are non-refundable, so please make sure you choose an amount that is no more than your actual earnings.
-For example, if your annual earnings is $30,000, you may request coverage up to $30,000.
-Your premiums will be calculated as $30,000 x $1.52 / 100 = $456 for the full year.
+For example, if your annual earnings are $30,000, you may request coverage anywhere from the minimum amount up to $30,000.
+Your premiums will be calculated as your elected coverage amount x your annual premium rate/100 = cost for the full year.

-Your personal coverage takes effect at 12:01 a.m. the day after we receive your application or at a later date if you request it.
+Your personal coverage takes effect at 12:01 a.m. the day after we receive your request for coverage, or at a later date if specified.

-- Your Employer’s Statement (EPS) must be returned by February 28th each year.
-If our office has not received this form by the due date, your coverage will be cancelled and you will be responsible for premiums due to-date.
+- Your Employer’s Payroll Statement (EPS) must be returned by Feb.
+28 each year.
+If our office has not received this form by the due date, your coverage will be cancelled and you will be responsible for premiums due to date.

 - Payments must be made by the due date on your Statement of Account (SOA), or your coverage will be cancelled.